azadehiranmehr/UDACITY_Pipline_project/README.md

 Go to http://0.0.0.0:3001/ to use the web app to query your own message and see some visualizations about the original dataset.

-you can check two jupyter notebooks in the main directory to see the details of data processing and machine learning model building, .

 Requirements
 Python 3.5+